alex-pradas/folios/docs/document-format.md

 ## Metadata in Tool Responses

-When you call `get_document_metadata` or `list_documents`, Folios returns structured metadata.
+When you call `get_document_metadata` or `browse_catalog`, Folios returns structured metadata.
 Some fields are always present:

 | Field | Source | Default |
 |-------|--------|---------|